GLOBAL MARKETS-German yields rise again, stocks dip

 “This time, however, Europe is in the driving seat.
 Stronger growth is generating a reflationary rotation.
 Short-term volatility is likely, but we expect the equity market to shrug off higher yields in time.”

-Germany’s DAX fell 0.6 percent and France’s CAC by 0.8 percent, pushing the blue chip Euro Stoxx 50 index down 0.7 percent.
+Germany’s DAX and France’s CAC both fell 0.3 percent, and the blue chip Euro Stoxx 50 index was down 0.2 percent.

 The dollar dropped almost half a percent against both the euro and yen after a news agency, citing an unnamed French official, reported that Obama had called the strong dollar “a problem” in conversation at the G20 summit in Germany.

-The White House denied the president had made the comment, helping the currency recover, but by late morning in Europe it was still down 0.3 percent at 125.28 yen and 0.4 percent at $1.1133 per euro.
+The White House denied the president had made the comment, helping the currency recover, but it was still down 0.2 percent at 125.40 yen and $1.1133 per euro.

-“The direction is clear: Dollar/yen will maintain its rally,” said a chief trader at one Japanese brokerage.
+“The direction is clear: Dollar/yen will maintain its rally,” said chief trader at a Japanese brokerage.
 “But I think it’s too early to say that the dollar will test 130 yen soon.”

 Asian shares earlier extended losses as weak Chinese imports increased concerns over a slowdown in the world’s second largest economy, although Chinese shares, the subject of a substantial correction to this year’s rally in May, were up 2 percent.